zelanko/sql-docs.es-es/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ---
-title: Conjunto de datos de iris demostración de tutoriales de Python y R en SQL Server | Microsoft Docs
+title: Conjunto de datos de iris demostración de tutoriales de Python y R, SQL Server Machine Learning
 Description: Create a database containing the Iris dataset and a table for storing models.
 This dataset is used in exercises showing how to wrap R language or Python code in a SQL Server stored procedure. ms.prod: sql ms.technology: machine-learning